Oluwapelumi99/BMW_Trivia/README.md

 - After app has been succesfully deployed, a message comes up and there is a button called 'VIEW' which takes you to the terminal to run your code.

 ## Credits
+#### Emojis and colors
 - The https://www.rich.readthedocs.io app was used to add the color and emojis to the terminal.
+- The template to run this code was created by code Institute.